CasperFalk/CasperFalk/README.md

 - 💬 Ask me about anything really.
 - 📫 How to reach me: You can reach me on my socials or email: Casper Falkenstrøm or Casper.falkenstrom@icloud.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: The doctors fixed my underbite by moving my jaws over 8 years, while I was growing up.
+- ⚡ Fun fact: The doctors fixed my jaws over 8 years, while I was growing up.